News: Relief Across Borders Supports First-Ever Medical Evacuation from Gaza to Ireland

 The Tánaiste and Minister for Foreign Affairs Micheál Martin said:

 It is estimated that Ireland will receive up to 30 paediatric patients in total from Gaza.
-The health needs are categorised under cancer, haemodialysis and patients with other severe medical conditions (except for orthopaedics to ensure there is no impact on HSE efforts to increase the number of procedures being carried out in this speciality).
-Ireland will continue to opt in on a case-by-case basis for each child who requires treatment, subject to the necessary capacity being available at that time.
+The health needs fall under three primary categories: cancer, haemodialysis, and other severe medical conditions (excluding orthopaedics to ensure that HSE efforts to increase procedures in this specialty are not impacted).
+Ireland will continue to assess each child’s case on a rolling basis, ensuring that treatment is provided as long as the necessary capacity is available.

 Minister of State for International Development and Diaspora Seán Fleming said:

-Under this initiative the children and their families are housed in accommodation managed by the IRC.
-The care package being provided includes caseworker and translation services to ensure that the patients and their carers are well looked after and have assistance in accessing all services as needed.
-In addition, the HSE will provide appropriate psycho-social assessment for both patients and carers.
-All patients and carers received health screening prior to travel.
+Under this initiative, the children and their families are housed in accommodation managed by the IRC.
+The care package includes caseworker and translation services to ensure that the patients and their carers receive full support in accessing essential services.
+Additionally, the HSE will provide psycho-social assessments for both patients and carers.
+All patients and carers underwent health screenings before travel.

-Minister Donnelly and his officials have spent months working on the medical evacuation alongside the HSE, the Irish Red Cross (IRC) and other government departments, including the Departments of Foreign Affairs, Justice, and Social Protection.
-The HSE is acting in a central coordination role across all required services/service providers from the patients’ arrival and travel to hospital or accommodation as appropriate.
-The Department of Justice has co-ordinated visa requirements for the children and their carers and families, while the Department of Social Protection is involved in access to welfare and other supports.
-In addition, the Irish Consular service in Cairo have also assisted the medical evacuation, including assistance with clearance of identity documents.
+Minister Donnelly and his team have spent months coordinating the medical evacuation alongside the HSE, the Irish Red Cross (IRC), and various government departments, including the Departments of Foreign Affairs, Justice, and Social Protection.
+The HSE is leading the coordination of all required medical and logistical services.
+The Department of Justice has managed visa requirements for the children and their carers, while the Department of Social Protection has facilitated access to welfare and other support services.
+Additionally, the Irish Consular Service in Cairo has provided critical assistance in processing identity documents for the evacuees.

 Minister for Justice Helen McEntee said: